Out with old, in with the new: Greely barracks get a facelift

 |0

-This work, Out with old, in with the new: Greely barracks get a facelift [Image 2 of 2], by Chris Maestas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Out with old, in with the new: Greely barracks get a facelift, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Out with old, in with the new: Greely barracks get a facelift

 LEAVE A COMMENT